Neoteroi/BlackSheep/README.md

 ## Getting started using the CLI

 BlackSheep offers a CLI to bootstrap new projects rapidly.

-First install the `blacksheep-cli` package:
+To try it, first install the `blacksheep-cli` package:

 ```bash
 pip install blacksheep-cli